jthickstun/alignment-eval/README.md

 The first argument specifes the alignment algorithm (written to an output directory of the same name).
 The fourth argument 'N' specifies the number of parallel processes to run (N = 0 runs non-parallel)

+## Computing Alignments

-You can generate audio-to-score alignments by specifying a particular alignemnt algorithm:
+You can compute audio-to-score alignments by specifying a particular alignemnt algorithm:

 ```
 python3 align.py {spectra,chroma,cqt} data/score data/perf N